 Additional translation by Daniela Magiaru

-Born in Romania, István Szabó K. has worked throughout Romania, Hungary and Germany.
+István Szabó K., born in Romania, has worked throughout Romania, Hungary and Germany.
 He graduated from the University of Targu Mures, Romania in 2000.
-He has served as Artistic Director of Szigligeti Hungarian State Theatre in Oradea, Theatre Director of the Hungarian State Theatre in Timisoara, and the Young Theatre in Piatra Neamt.
-At the Tomcsa Sandor Theatre in Odorheiu Secuiesc, he held several positions, including Artistic Director, General Manager and the Theatre Director.
-Mr. Szabó has also worked as the resident director at the Arca Independent Theatre in Bucharest.
+He has served as artistic director of Szigligeti Hungarian State Theatre in Oradea, theatre director of the Hungarian State Theatre in Timisoara, and the Young Theatre in Piatra Neamt.
+At the Tomcsa Sandor Theatre in Odorheiu Secuiesc, he held several positions, including artistic director, general manager and the theatre director.
+Szabó has also worked as the resident director at the Arca Independent Theatre in Bucharest.
 Currently, he is living as freelancer in Budapest, Hungary.
-Most notable productions include The Wedding at the Tomcsa Sandor theatre in székelyudvarhely, The Could Child at the Radu Stanca National Theatre in Sibiu, Edward at the Romanian National Theatre in Timisoara, The Temptation at Euro Theater Central in Bonn, Mausoleum and Waiting for Godot at the Hungarian State Theatre in Oradea, Titus anatomy/Fall of Rome at the National Theatre from Debrecen, Play Strindberg at the Vörösmarty Theatre from Székesfehérvár and Julia at the Hungarian Theatre (ex.
+Most notable productions include The Wedding at the Tomcsa Sandor Theatre, The Could Child at the Radu Stanca National Theatre in Sibiu, Edward at the Romanian National Theatre in Timisoara, The Temptation at Euro Theater Central in Bonn, Mausoleum and Waiting for Godot at the Hungarian State Theatre in Oradea, Titus anatomy/Fall of Rome at the National Theatre from Debrecen, Play Strindberg at the Vörösmarty Theatre from Székesfehérvár and Julia at the Hungarian Theatre (ex.
 National) from Budapest.
 Awards for his directorial work include: The Imagine International Festival for The Wedding, TopFest National Festival for Le Enfant Terribles, the Interethnic Theatre Festival “Press Prize” for Teibale and her Demon, The Contemporary Drama Festival for Attention, the doors are closing!
-And the Award of Excellency (accorded by Ministry of Culture from Romania – Saláj County Center) for the word progress on my mother`s lips doesn`t ring true, directed at the Trap Door Theatre from Chicago.
+And the Award of Excellency (accorded by Ministry of Culture from Romania – Saláj County Center) for The word progress on my mother`s lips doesn`t ring true, directed at the Trap Door Theatre.